 Startup stress and anxiety is a real feeling.
 Being personally invested in your startup can create a barrier between yourself and your recovery.
 Taking the time to understand how you feel throughout your day can make the difference between recovery or relapse.

-Now that you understand HALT find time to use it.
+Now that you understand, HALT finds time to use it.
 It could be the saving through between you and relapse.
 You owe it to yourself, your star-up, family, clients, and team to live a healthy life in recovery.
-Staying sober is much more comfortable than getting sober so take the time to keep your stress in check and succeed.
+Staying sober is much more comfortable than getting sober, so take the time to keep your stress in check and succeed.

-Once you plan to push through and getting starting its pertinent to have a plan to keep your recovery in check.
-A pilot would never put the lives of his crew or passengers in jeopardy, so before he taxis toward the runway, a full systems check is always performed.
-Look at your recovery like a 747 and periodically throughout the day check your recovery by using HALT.
+Once you plan to push through and getting starting, it is pertinent to have a plan to keep your recovery in check, a pilot would never put the lives of his crew or passengers in jeopardy, so before he taxis toward the runway, a full systems check is always performed.
+Look at your recovery like a 747 and periodically throughout the day, check your recovery by using HALT.